 SF Giants Baseball Game

-Catch the National League champion San Francisco Giants in their beautiful stadium by the Bay.
+Catch the ever-competitive San Francisco Giants in their beautiful stadium by the Bay.

 Palo Alto & Stanford

-Tour Stanford University, including the Rodin Garden and Cantor Art Museum, and explore the Bay Area's "other" great university town.
+Tour Stanford University, including the Rodin Sculpture Garden and Cantor Art Museum, and explore the Bay Area's other great university town.

-When classes let out, you'll have the freedom to decide how to spend your time.
+When classes let out, you will have the freedom to decide how to spend your time.
 Join organized activities every afternoon, evening and weekend – or relax and take in a bit of Berkeley – you decide.